Navigation auf uzh.ch

 FormATool for Cognitive Activation in Teaching

-Cognitive activation describes the mental stimulation of learners to engage in an in-depth and elaborated reflection on the subject matter and is considered an important aspect of teaching quality.
-Teachers in various contexts, from schools to universities, strive to initiate such stimulation through their teaching.
-The implementation of cognitively activating learning opportunities is often considered challenging.
-Research provides numerous features, materials, techniques, and methods to help implement cognitively activating teaching-learning processes.
-However, teachers often lack insight into whether their created learning opportunities are cognitively activating.
-This is where the FormATool project steps in and aims to provide a web-based solution for teachers at schools and universities to enable them to compare formative feedback from learners with their own assessments of cognitive activation in teaching situations.
+Cognitive activation is the stimulation of learners so that they can think more deeply and engage in detailed discussion about a subject.
+It is an important aspect of teaching quality.
+Teachers at all levels, from school through university, aim for cognitive activation in their teaching.
+But implementation of cognitive activation learning opportunities can be challenging.
+Research has yielded many materials, techniques, and methodologies for fostering the implementation of cognitive activation teaching-learning processes.
+However, teachers are often unable to determine whether the learning opportunities they have created are actually resulting in cognitive activation.
+The FormATool project aims to remedy this by providing a web-based solution for teachers in schools and universities that enables them to compare formative feedback from learners with their own assessments of cognitive activation in teaching situations.

 • Duration: May 2022 - May 2023